-Despite the fact that the Gameboy Color still used an 8-bit soundfont, Game Freak was not content to just copy paste the original track over to Gold & Blue, and instead choose to re arrange the track (and many other tracks from Red & Blue) with the higher sound quality available.
+Despite the fact that the Gameboy Color still used an 8-bit soundfont, Game Freak was not content to just copy paste the original track over to Gold & Silver, and instead choose to re arrange the track (and many other tracks from Red & Blue) with the higher sound quality available.
 I am undecided as to which one I like more.
 I do find that the simplicity of the original is more captivating so I may prefer that one slightly, but I do consider this version to be a more engaging composition.
 That 8-bit banjo like sound synth used for percussion adds another addictive quality to this version that was not present in the original.
 Also that outro is a nice touch that I now find it hard to picture the song without.

 And now for the FireRed/LeafGreen version.
 I find it kinda cool how this one is at a slower pace than the previous arrangements and how the notes tend to be held longer than in the previous arrangements.
 I do really find that it helps provide a more distinct feeling to this particular arrangement.
 While this one isn’t as addicting as the original, I do find that it is more harmonic and pleasant to listen to.
 The alternation between the flute, strings, and those good old Gen 3 trumpets… or maybe they are trombones… it’s hard to tell with this sound font… anyway, the alternation stimulates not only the listener’s ear, but is also rather soothing in and of itself.